Locked-chess-official/friendly_module_not_found_error/README.md

 ## Usage

-To compile the project, it is better to define the marco below:
+<del>To compile the project, it is better to define the marco below:

 - PYTHON_STD_PATH: The path of the python standard librarys.
 - PYTHON_SITE_PATH: The path of the python site-packages.
 - PY_EXT_PREFIX: The name that `.pyd` or `.so` need.

 The project now build on [nanobind](https://nanobind.readthedocs.io/en/latest/).
-See how to build it.
+See how to build it.</del>

+Now use the python script.

 ## Now problem

-- Whether it can build on any systems
+- <del>Whether it can build on any systems
 - How to build it in cpython and how to initlizate the builtins-modules.
-- <del>How to make it give exactly idea.</del>
+- How to make it give exactly idea.</del>

 ## Rejected suggestion